Penn Central Transportation Co. v. New York City: Supreme Court decision

 Jacqueline Kennedy Onassis (center) on board the Landmark Express, a special charter train by the Committee To Save Grand Central Terminal, on April 16, 1978.
 The group chartered the train to Washington D.C. for the day before oral arguments in the case.

 In the United States Supreme Court, Penn Central changed theories.
 Instead of arguing that it was not receiving a reasonable return on its property because of the city regulations, it argued that the regulation took its air rights above Grand Central Terminal, which had been designed to accommodate a twenty-story building on top of it.
 The Supreme Court disagreed and held that under a new taking test that it formulated in this opinion, the economic impact on Penn Central was not severe enough to constitute a taking because Penn Central conceded that it could still continue with its present use whose return was reasonable.
 Thus, the regulation did not interfere with its reasonable investment-backed expectations.
 The court therefore found that the city's restrictions on Grand Central Terminal did not amount to a taking.

 The case is perhaps best summarized in Section II-C of the Opinion of the Court.

 Unlike the governmental acts in Goldblatt, Miller, Causby, Griggs, and Hadacheck, the New York City law does not interfere in any way with the present uses of the Terminal.
 Its designation as a landmark not only permits but contemplates that appellants may continue to use the property precisely as it has been used for the past 65 years: as a railroad terminal containing office space and concessions.
 So the law does not interfere with what must be regarded as Penn Central's reasonable expectation concerning the use of the parcel.
 More importantly, on this record, we must regard the New York City law as permitting Penn Central not only to profit from the Terminal but also to obtain a "reasonable return" on its investment.

-— Court Justice William J. Brennan, Jr.
+— Associate Justice William J. Brennan, Jr.

 The dissent argued that in this case there was a net transfer from Penn Central to the city.
 The dissent argued that it was not fair to have the entire burden of preserving Grand Central fall on its owners.
 That cost is the opportunity cost of not developing the airspace over the terminal.